-The McDonald County Recycling Program has a centrally-located recycling drop-off location behind the courthouse in Pineville, in front of the Sheriffs Office parking lot.
+The McDonald County Recycling Program has two drop-off locations.
+The primary center behind the courthouse in Pineville, in front of the Sheriffs Office parking lot; and a secondary location in South West City, behind City Hall.

 Please help us make this program more efficient by taking a minute to read how to properly recycle each type of item.